Home

 Gerbera and Jasmine color

 Gerbera and Jasmine come in variety of colors.
 Every color tells a different story.
 Let’s know about Gerbera and Jasmine color meaning in this section.
 For example Red - Courage, Desire and Love, Pink - Sensitivity and Love,Yellow - Happiness and Friendship, Orange - Satisfaction and Passion, Purple - Elegance and Pride, Blue - Peace and Serenity, White - Purity and Innocence, Green - Prosperity and Optimism.
-Gerbera is Oval in shape and has NA fragrance whereas Bell shaped Jasmine has Aromatic fragrance.
+Gerbera is Oval in shape and has fragrance whereas Bell shaped Jasmine has Aromatic fragrance.

 More facts about Gerbera and Jasmine